Datcomx2/Assignment-6/README.md

 ---

 OK, that's a whole lot of technical jargon.
-The *h* in the equation is a complex to calculate, so we have provided a function called `hfunc()` that you can use to calculate *h* given, as the text describes, the silhouette curve, the closest point on the projection plane to the vertex we are editing, and the normal of the projection plane.
+The *h* in the equation is a complex to calculate, so we have provided a function called `computeH()` that you can use to calculate *h* given, as the text describes, the silhouette curve, the projection plane, and the closest point on the projection plane to the vertex we are editing.

-The support code also includes some comments to help your organize your code to implement the three main steps of the algorithm:

-1. Defining the projection plane.
-2. Projecting the 2D stroke on the screen into the projection plane to create the silhouette curve.
-3. Looping through the vertices of the ground mesh and adjusting the y-value of each vertex according to the equations above.

-In addition to the `hfunc()` function, you’ll also find the `ScreenPtHitsGround()` function quite helpful.
-Also, don't forget about the MinGfx documentation.
-The **Point3** class, for example, provides some useful functions, such as finding the closest point on a plane.

 ## Rubric